abitofhelp/zoneinfo_ada/docs/formal/software_test_guide.md

 ```

 **CI Requirements**:
-- All 510 tests must pass
+- All unit and integration tests must pass
 - SPARK checks must pass (no errors)
 - Coverage must be ≥90% (validation profile)